tbrambor/broadway-lottery-automation/README.md

 ### GitHub Actions (Automated)

-1. "Fork" the repository (button at the top right side)
+1. Clone or fork this repository
 2. To create ([repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)) go to the **Settings** tab => **Secrets and variables** => **Actions**
 3. Click "New repository secret" and add the following secrets with your personal information: